nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Deleting a student contact while all student contacts are being shown.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all student contacts using the `list` command.

    1. Test case: `delete 1`<br>
       Expected: First student contact is deleted from the list.
 Details of the deleted student contact shown in the status message.